ved4a/NBA-Score-Predictor/README.md

 ## Objective

-Given a list of All-Star NBA players from the past 4 years, the user can select 2 teams of 5 players of their choosing.
+Given a list of All-Star NBA players from 2000-2023, the user can select 2 teams of 5 players of their choosing.
 This project then aims to predict the final score based on player-aggregated data.

 ## Data Collection

-I'll be using data from the [NBA Players Dataset](https://www.kaggle.com/datasets/justinas/nba-players-data), created and maintained by Justinas Cirtautas on Kaggle.
-It was last updated 1 year ago to account for the 2022-2023 season.
+I've built a web scraper to extract the All-Star Players from the stipulated year range; it scrapes data from [Basketball-Reference.com](https://www.basketball-reference.com/), and returns player names, the year they played, and the team they played for.
+I'll then use this to create a comprehensive player list that removes any duplicates, and checks how many All-Star games a player has taken part in.

+After this, I’ll build another web scraper that finds the following individual player data:

+1. y: Points per game
+2. X:
+   1. Offensive Rebound Percentage (ORB%)
+   2. Assists
+   3. Shooting Percentage
+   4. Free Throw Factor
+   5. Number of All-Star Matches Previously Played

+X and y will be trained on data from 8 years up to the player’s latest All-Star game, ie: LeBron’s latest All-Star game was in 2023, so performance will be checked from 2015 onwards.

+Why 8 years?
+According to the paper [Understanding High Achievement: The Case for Eminence](https://www.researchgate.net/publication/335431217_Understanding_High_Achievement_The_Case_for_Eminence), the mean career length of an NBA player is 8.2 years.

 ## Data Aggregation: